posabsolute/posabsolute/README.md

   experience: [
     "Microservices and Monolithic architectures: Designing scalable systems."
-    "Domain-Driven API Design, serverless architectures, Monolith to Microservices transitions.", "Implementing micro-frontends and UI practices in large organizations for UI flexibility."
+    "Domain-Driven API Design, serverless architectures, Monolith to Microservices transitions.", "Expertise in building single page applications with modern javascript frameworks.", "Implementing micro-frontends and UI practices in large organizations for UI flexibility."
     "Containerization and orchestration with Docker, Kubernetes."
   ],